nlf/riakpbc/README.md

 <a id="api"></a>
 ## API

-Making requests to Riak is straight-foward.
+Making requests to Riak is straight-forward.
 You call methods on the client, typically with a hash of options and a callback.
 Inside the callback, you handle the response from Riak.

 The descriptions and examples below show the minimal arguments needed to complete each call.
-In many cases, the `params` object can have additional keys and values to change the way the server responds to the request.
-Follow the reference links to the official Basho docs for details.
-You should also be familiar with the Riak
+In many cases, the `params` object can have additional keys and values to change the way the server handles and responds to the request.
-[CAP Controls](http://docs.basho.com/riak/latest/dev/advanced/cap-controls/).
+Follow the reference links to the official Basho docs for the details of each set of parameters .
+You should also be familiar with the Riak [CAP Controls](http://docs.basho.com/riak/latest/dev/advanced/cap-controls/).